chpc-tech-eval/scc/tutorial4/README.md

 # Automating HPL Runs Using Ansible Playbooks and CircleCI
 Use the repository you made in section 6

+On your cluster, create a project directory to conform to the following directory tree:
 ```
 project/
 ├── ansible.cfg